 - Imaging results: ultrasound, FibroScan, CT, or MRI.

-- Current medicines: diabetes drugs, statins, supplements, and pain relievers.
+- Current medicines: prescriptions, supplements, and pain relievers.

 - Alcohol pattern: amount and frequency matter.

-- Symptom plan: which warning signs need urgent care.
+- Symptom plan: warning signs should be clear.

-- Treatment goal: glucose control, weight reduction, or liver risk assessment.
+- Treatment goal: glucose, weight, or liver-risk assessment.

-Do not adjust an Ozempic dose to target liver fat unless the prescriber gives that plan.
-Fatty liver treatment often requires several moving parts, including metabolic care, nutrition support, cardiovascular risk reduction, and liver-specific monitoring.
-The Type 2 Diabetes Hub can help you browse related educational content if diabetes is part of your liver-risk picture.
+Do not adjust a semaglutide dose to target liver fat unless the prescriber gives that plan.
+Fatty liver treatment often needs several moving parts, including metabolic care, nutrition support, cardiovascular risk reduction, and liver-specific monitoring.

 Authoritative Sources